ISO 14001 vs NERC CIP

 - 35-day patching and monitoring operational cadences

-- Mandatory annual audits with FERC enforcement
+- Mandatory periodic audits (typically triennial) with FERC enforcement

 - Incident response and recovery plan testing